At long last, the unit you were teaching has come to a close. Now what?

 12. Model behavior

-Piggybacking on the art installation suggestion, dioramas and models are fun ways to recap a lesson.
+Creating dioramas and models are fun ways to recap a lesson.
 Students can piece together their own historically accurate 18th-century fort or village.
 Or, in science class, they can create awesome models of body parts such as the eye or heart.
-These are fun activities that bring together the learned concepts.

 Students can prepare short newscasts about a topic.
-Have them sit facing the class at a desk — with a small stack of notes in hand and maybe even a suit jacket — to deliver a special report.
-They could cover an environmental issue, a current or past exciting scientific discovery, or present a historical event as if it happened that day.
+Have them sit facing the class at a desk to deliver a special report.
+They could cover an environmental issue, a scientific discovery, or present a historical event as if it happened that day.

-Have students physically represent a concept, either in small groups or as a whole class.
+Challenge students to act out a concept, either in small groups or as a whole class.
 This works best with science or math topics, in my experience, but if you can apply it to other subjects, go for it!
-Students can act out division, photosynthesis, the water cycle, etc. This will allow your class to see and also participate in a literal rendition of the topic they learned.
+Students can act out division, photosynthesis, the water cycle, and other processes.
+This will allow your class to see and also participate in a literal rendition of the topic they learned about.

 The fun closure activities for students listed above allow both students and teachers alike to feel a sense of celebration and accomplishment when wrapping up one idea or topic and moving on to the next.
 These will be memorable experiences for your students, allowing them to solidify their learning and transition more smoothly to the next piece of the puzzle.